junxit/us-congress-bills-115/metadata.md

 - 2018-04-24 — Introduced in Senate
 - 2018-04-24 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2393-2394)
+- 2018-09-26 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2018-10-01 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment and with a preamble.
+Without written report.
+- 2018-10-01 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment and with a preamble.
+Without written report.
+- 2018-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 609.